 There are two categories of property under the Family Law Act: “family property” and “excluded property”.
 Family property is shared at separation and excluded property is kept separate.

 Family property is defined in section 84 of the Family Law Act as the real and personal property that one or both spouses own during their relationship and before separation.
 Examples of family property may include the family home, RRSPs, pensions, bank accounts, investments, insurance policies, and shares or interests in a corporation.
 Generally, each spouse is entitled to one half of family property.

 Excluded property is defined in section 85 of the Family Law Act.
-Examples of excluded property can include property that was acquired by one spouse before the relationship began or after separation, inheritances and gifts to one spouse, insurance proceeds, settlements or awards of damages, and certain trust property.
+Examples of excluded property can include property that was acquired by one spouse before the relationship began, inheritances and gifts to one spouse, insurance proceeds, settlements or awards of damages, and certain trust property.

 There are certain exceptions to these general rules.
 For example, the increase in the value of excluded property that occurs during the relationship is divisible.
 Further, property acquired by one spouse after separation could still be considered family property if it was acquired by using family property or proceeds from the disposition of family property.

 As with family property, the debts that either spouse or both spouses incurred during the relationship are divided equally between the spouses.
 After separation, spouses are responsible for their own debt that they continue to incur.
 However, family debt incurred by one spouse after separation is still divided equally between the spouses if the debt was incurred in order to maintain family property.
 Family debt is dealt with in section 86 of the Family Law Act.